cwestwater/cwestwater.github.io/_posts/2020-09-03-VMware-CodeCon-2020.md

 ### Wrap Up

-As I mentioned above details on the sessions seem to be thin on the ground, so I will update this post as more details emerge.
-Keep your eyes on this page, the [{code}](https://code.vmware.com/home) homepage, and [Twitter](https://twitter.com/vmwarecode) for updates.
+As I mentioned above details on the sessions seem to be thin on the ground so keep your eyes on this page, the [{code}](https://code.vmware.com/home) homepage, and [Twitter](https://twitter.com/vmwarecode) for updates.
 I am looking forward to this event.

 [Register for {code} Connect here](https://code.vmware.com/codecon-registration)